 - Optional: 1 tablespoon gravy enhancer (such as Gravy Master or Bovril)

 - 4 Cornish game hens (thawed in the refrigerator if previously frozen)

 - 2 tablespoons Worcestershire sauce

-Preheat oven to 375 F. A foil-lined baking pan makes for easier clean-up.
+Preheat oven to 375 F. Line a baking pan (large enough to hold the hens) with aluminum foil for easier clean-up.

-Massage the Gravy Master over the skin of the Cornish hens.
-(It enhances color but adds no calories or flavor.)
-Trim off wing tips or tuck them behind the back.
+If using, massage the gravy enhancer over the skin of the Cornish hens.
+Trim off wing tips or tuck the wings behind the back of the bird.

-Melt orange marmalade, butter, and Worcestershire sauce in a micro-safe bowl in the microwave for about one minute.
+Place the orange marmalade, butter, and Worcestershire sauce in a microwave-safe bowl and melt in the microwave for about 1 minute.
 Stir until combined.
 You do not want it boiling hot.
-(Can be done stove-top, but do not overcook, only until melted to combine.)

-If you are using a stuffing, stuff the Cornish hens and place in baking pan.
-Alternatively, place a wedge of orange into each cavity.
-Place breast-side up in the prepared pan.
-Baste half the glaze onto the skins of the Cornish hens.
+If you are using a stuffing, fill the Cornish hens; alternatively, place a wedge of orange into each cavity.
+Place the hens breast-side up in the prepared pan and brush with half of the orange glaze.

 Bake uncovered for 45 minutes.
 Remove from oven and baste with remaining glaze.
-Bake an additional 15 minutes.
-Test with an instant-read thermometer in center of stuffing or between thigh and breast not touching bone.
-It should read 180 degrees F.
+Return to oven and bake an additional 15 minutes.
+Test with an instant-read thermometer in center of stuffing or between the thigh and breast, making sure not to touch bone; it should read 180 F.